Yousif-FJ/RS-User-based-Collaborative-Filtering-Assigment/assignments info/3/README.md

 ### Assumptions and Information:
-- The main code for the method can be found in `tools\sequentialGroupPrediction`.
+- The main code for the method can be found in `src/tools/sequentialGroupPrediction`.
 - The implementation depends on previous assignments for prediction, correlation and group recommendation.
 - Least satisfied user is the user who would rate the recommended item the lowest out of the group.
 - The class `SimilarityContainer` was used to cache the similar users.

+### Movie Lens run
+The code for that run can be found in `src/assignment3.py`

+Example run were also provided in this folder.
+The code may take a minute to finish.